activerecord-hackery/ransack-mongoid/README.md

-# MAINTAINER WANTED
+# Archived

-This repo is looking for a maintainer.
-Please open an issue if you are interested.

-If there is no interested the repo will be archived.
+The project is archived.

 # Ransack::Mongoid